tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 names, it is safe to make such delegations as long as they only enable the recipient of the delegation to speak for names that the CA has authorized.
-For clarity, we will refer to the certificate issued by the CA as a "certificate" and the one issued by the operator as a "Delegated credential".
+For clarity, we will refer to the certificate issued by the CA as a "certificate" and the one issued by the operator as a "delegated credential".

 # Solution Overview

-A Delegated credential is a digitally signed data structure with the following semantic fields:
+A delegated credential is a digitally signed data structure with the following semantic fields:

 * A validity interval